hfdmi/accord-harpverif-scripts/docs/harp_verification.md

 ## Modify the configuration files

 All configuration parameters are defined in the `config` directory.
-For a given configuration, there are 3 configuration files.
+There are 3 configuration files.

 `config_file.sh`
 `config_file.R`
 `config_file.yml`